10p-freddo/fruitstrap/README.md

     // deploy and debug your app to a connected device ios-deploy --debug --bundle my.app

+    // deploy and debug your app to a connected device, skipping any wi-fi connection (use USB) ios-deploy --debug --bundle my.app --no-wifi

     // deploy and launch your app to a connected device, but quit the debugger after ios-deploy --justlaunch --debug --bundle my.app